 Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8- K, filed March 30, 2021).
 3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the Registrant's Current Report on Form 8-K, filed March 30, 2021).
 4.1 Form of Common Stock Certificate (incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form S-1, as amended, filed March 22, 2021).
 4.2 Amended and Restated Investors' Rights Agreement, by and between the Registrant and certain of its stockholders, dated January 25, 2021 (incorporated by reference to Exhibit 4.2 to the Registrant's Registration Statement on Form S-1, filed March 5, 2021).
-31.1 $\frac{1}{2}$ 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+10.1 Non-Employee Director Compensation Policy (incorporated by reference to Exhibit 10.7 to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2023, filed March 19, 2024).
+31.1 Certification of Principal Executive and Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive and Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS INLINE XBRL Instance Document 101.SCH INLINE XBRL Taxonomy Extension Schema Document 101.CAL INLINE XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF INLINE XBRL Taxonomy Extension Definition Linkbase Document 101.LAB INLINE XBRL Taxonomy Extension Label Linkbase Document 101.PRE INLINE XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)